Introduction to graph theory and basic algorithms: Laplacian matrix and Kirchhoff's theorem

-\begin{thm}[Kirchhoff matrix tree theorem] The number of trees in undirected unweighted connected graph $G$ equals to the algebraic complement of any Laplacian matrix element. \end{thm} \begin{proof} From Lemma~\ref{lm:lapinc}: $L(G) = B\,B^T$.
-Denote the number of vertices of graph G by $n$.
+\begin{thm}[Kirchhoff matrix tree theorem] The number of trees in undirected unweighted connected graph $G$ equals to an algebraic complement of any Laplacian matrix element. \end{thm} \begin{proof} From Lemma~\ref{lm:lapinc}: $L(G) = B\,B^T$.
+Let's denote the number of vertices of graph $G$ by $n$.
 Algebraic complements of all Laplacian matrix elements are equal by the lemma~\ref{lm:lapcomp}.
-Consider the algebraic complement $L_{nn}$ of the last right element $l_{nn}$.
+Consider the algebraic complement $L_{nn}$ of the last bottom-right element $l_{nn}$.
 Let's denote $\hat{B}$ the matrix $B(G)$ without last row.
 Therefore, $L_{nn} = \hat{B}\,\hat{B}^T$.

-Since the graph is connected the number of edges is $\geq n-1 \imp$ the principal minor $D(\hat{B})$ of the matrix $\hat{B}$ has $(n-1)\times(n-1)$ dimensions.
+Since the graph is connected, the number of edges is $\geq n-1$ and hence the principal minor $D(\hat{B})$ of the matrix $\hat{B}$ has $(n-1)\times(n-1)$ dimensions.
 Let $T(B)$ be the sub-matrix of $B$ consisted of the columns corresponding to $D(\hat{B})$ (see Figure~\ref{fig:lbb}).
 The sub-matrix $T(B)$ is obtained by adding to $D(\hat{B})$ last row and hence has $n\times(n-1)$ dimensions.
-Therefore, the sub-matrix $T(B)$ corresponds to a sub-graph $\hat{G} (n, n-1)\sub G$.
-Moreover, this matrix equals to incidence matrix of the sub-graph $B(\hat{G})$ (to proof this part more accurately, one should either consider the definition of sub-graph with isolated vertices or proof this part in terms of sub-matrices).
+Therefore, the sub-matrix $T(B)$ corresponds to a subgraph $\hat{G} (n, n-1)\sub G$.
+Moreover, this matrix equals to incidence matrix of the subgraph $B(\hat{G})$ (to prove this part more accurately, one should either consider the definition of subgraph with isolated vertices or prove this part in terms of sub-matrices).
 By the lemma~\ref{lm:nnm1}:

 and it is also equal to $D(\hat{B})$.

 The last step is to use a formula from algebra: \begin{lm*}[Binet-Cauchy formula] Consider the matrix equation:

 for two rectangular matrices $P$ and $Q$ of $s\times t$ and $t\times s$ dimensions and square $s\times s$ matrix $C$ for any $s, t\in \rN$.